holwech/supabase-nuxt-graphql-demo/README.md

 SUPABASE_KEY="YOUR_SUPABASE_ANON_KEY"
 ```

 In addition, you need to deploy to Supabase.
-This is fairly easy to do, and this [guide](https://supabase.com/docs/guides/getting-started/local-development#deploy-your-project) explains it fairly well.
+This is easy to do, and this [guide](https://supabase.com/docs/guides/getting-started/local-development#deploy-your-project) explains it fairly well.
 Basically, you need to run these two commands:

 ```
 # You can get <project-id> from your project's dashboard URL: https://app.supabase.com/project/<project-id>